adonisjs/v6-docs/content/docs/ace/args.md

+---
+summary: Learn about defining and processing command arguments in Ace commands.
+---

 # Command arguments

 Arguments refer to the positional arguments mentioned after the command name.
 Since arguments are positional, passing them in the correct order is necessary.